A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 To calculate your rate, you must first understand what your life costs every month.

-Rent or mortgage
+Your rent or mortgage

-Services (Figma, Cursor, ChatGPT, Adobe, Notion, etc.)
+Any work services (Figma, Cursor, ChatGPT, Adobe, Notion, etc)

 Coffee

-Pet food
+Pet food 🐶

 Transportation or petrol